Education

 Rest vs. Activity

 There are differing opinions regarding rest vs. activity and exercise after concussions.
 Currently it is felt that after an initial period of rest, controlled return to exercise and activities can be beneficial in recovery.
-During this perios it is essential, however, that the individual remains sub-symptom.
+During this period it is essential, however, that the individual remains sub-symptom.
 That is, they begin to return to activity and exercise when they are no longer experiencing physical symptoms (headaches, dizziness, nausea, etc.) and they stop the activity if the symptoms return.
 Continue to gradually increase the length of time of activity and exercise and the intensity of activity and exercise as long as the symptoms do not return.
 Returning to contact sports on the other hand has other recommendations.
 For information on returning to contact sports, please refer to these thinks.

 Read more: